Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: CRP Coupled Cluster Theory

 \subsection{Implementation}

-A pilot implementation of CRP-HF and CRP-CCSD methods (besides its linearised approximations discussed in Sec.\ref{sec.linear_schemes}) was realized in Python based on the Python-based Simulations of Chemistry Framework (PySCF) package\cite{sun2018,sun2020}.
-The CRP-CC equations are coupled since the related amplitude equations \eqref{eq.amplitudes_crp_cc} depend on multipliers due to the modified CRP-Fock operator, $\{\hat{f}^\Lambda_\lambda\}$, in Eq.\eqref{eq.lambda_eff_hamilton}.
-However, one can absorb the $\Lambda$-dependence into the single-electron part of the Hamiltonian, which renders the CRP-CC equations formally identical to the canonical CC working equations. \RestyleAlgo{ruled}
+A pilot implementation of CRP-HF and CRP-CCSD methods (besides its linearised approximations discussed in Sec.\ref{sec.linear_schemes}) was realized via the Python-based Simulations of Chemistry Framework (PySCF) package\cite{sun2018,sun2020}.
+As shown in Sec.\ref{subsec.crp_cc_equaitons}, the nonlinear CRP-CC working equations can be formulated in analogy to their canonical CC counterparts by absorbing the $\Lambda$-dependence into the one-electron part of the Hamiltonian. \RestyleAlgo{ruled}

-In scheme \ref{alg.crp_cc_scf}, we illustrate a self-consistent cycle of the coupled problem, which has to be solved iteratively.
+In scheme \ref{alg.crp_cc_scf}, we illustrate a self-consistent cycle of the coupled CRP-CC problem, which has to be solved iteratively.
 Thus, the CRP-CC approach is numerically more expensive than canonical CC methods but effectively encodes the optimization of the CBO electronic ground state energy in cavity coordinate space on a CC level of theory.
 We eventually note that all results discussed in this study were obtained with standard Gaussian atomic orbital basis sets in line with previous work.\cite{fischer2024}

-We shall now turn to approximations of the CRP-CC approach, which lift its self-consistent nature and therefore mitigate additional cost by approximating the energy optimization procedure.
+\section{$\Lambda$-Linearisation Schemes}

-\section{Linearisation Schemes}
+We will now turn to approximations of the CRP-CC approach, which linearize the CRP-CC Lagrangian with respect to $\Lambda$-multipliers.
+Resulting approximate schemes are formally similar to canonical CC theory and mitigate higher numerical cost of the nonlinear CRP-CC approach.